What Is Bitcoin Cash? Introduction to BCH

-It may just be eating Bitcoin’s crumbs, but Bitcoin is a giant, and its crumbs fed Bitcoin Cash enough to become a legitimate competitor in blockchain.
+It may just be eating Bitcoin’s crumbs, but Bitcoin is a giant, and its crumbs fed Bitcoin Cash enough to become a legitimate competitor.

 Bitcoin Cash is the first Bitcoin fork, but it’s hardly the last.
 When the community couldn’t agree on SegWit and block sizes, Bitcoin Cash was created as an alternative to the original cryptocurrency.
 Its value is driven by several key factors.

-- Because it shared a decentralized ledger with Bitcoin until August 2017, Bitcoin Cash benefited in its valuation, which is much less than Bitcoin, but more than most other cryptos.
+- Because it shared a history with Bitcoin until August 2017, Bitcoin Cash benefited in its valuation, which is much less than Bitcoin, but more than most other cryptocurrencies.

-- BCH has block sizes 8x larger than BTC.
+- BCH has block sizes much larger than BTC.
 They’re still mined in the same 10-minute intervals and share many other similarities.

 - The price of BCH is heavily reliant upon BTC, but that doesn’t mean its not successful in its own right.
-It already supports smart contracts and has an ICO platform.
+It already supports smart contracts and has a custom token platform.